How Many Puppies Can a Chihuahua Have in a Litter

 When a Chihuahua gives birth, she will push the puppy out and then use her teeth to split the birthing sac apart so that the little one will be released.
 After she has finished doing this, she will often consume the sac as well.
 As this is a common activity for dogs after delivery, we recommend allowing your dog to do so to replenish a significant amount of nutrients.

-You may want to check with a veterinarian in advance to see whether or not the mother Chihuahua has factors that will require a C-section be done.
+You may want to check with a veterinarian in advance to see whether or not the mother Chihuahua has factors that will require a C-section to be done.
 Many owners will immediately contact their veterinarian when a dog goes into labor, regardless.
 Doing this ensures that your dog’s doctor is on standby in case they might need to perform an emergency C-section as your dog attempts to deliver its babies.

 Caring for Chihuahua Puppies

 Chihuahua puppies should remain with their mothers for a minimum of two and a half to three months of age.
-These puppies absolutely require their mother’s milk in order to develop normally, not to mention the fact that it helps to strengthen their immune systems.
+These puppies require their mother’s milk to develop normally, not to mention the fact that it helps to strengthen their immune systems.
 You should be aware that a Chihuahua puppy will have trouble for the rest of its life if it does not receive the right care and nourishment while it is in its earliest stages.

 Awful things can happen if you take a young puppy away from its mother when it is still young, and you should do everything in your power to prevent this from happening.
 Unfortunately, a significant number of breeders engage in this practice of removing the puppy from its mother’s care far before the appropriate time to do so; hence, if you want to get a dog from one of these breeders, you need to be aware that your pet will never be healthy and will constantly struggle with significant health issues.